rsksmart/devportal-1.0/rif/rns/architecture/rsk-registrar/renewers/renewer.md

 This method should be called if the domain is owned by someone.

-Previously execute [`approve()`](https://github.com/riflabs/RIF-Token/blob/master/contracts/third-party/openzeppelin/token/ERC20/StandardToken.sol#L53) for the amount of tokens to be transferred.
+You must have previously executed [`approve()`](https://github.com/riflabs/RIF-Token/blob/master/contracts/third-party/openzeppelin/token/ERC20/StandardToken.sol#L53) for the amount of tokens to be transferred.

 - `name` The name to register.
 - `duration` Time to register in years.

 ## Register via ERC-677

-Use RIF [`transferAndCall` method](https://github.com/riflabs/RIF-Token/blob/master/contracts/RIF/RIFToken.sol#L278) with the following encoding to perform a one-transaction RIF token transfer + domain renovation.
+Use RIF [`transferAndCall` method](https://github.com/riflabs/RIF-Token/blob/master/contracts/RIF/RIFToken.sol#L278) with the following encoding to perform a RIF token transfer and domain renewal in a single transaction.

 Encoding: